 Diplomates will receive a renewal notice on the annual anniversary of the ACOPNE Board's issuance of their certification.
 The renewal will require that the Diplomate:

-The Annual Certification Fee is set by the ACOPNE Board of Trustees and is currently $175 ($150 for ASCE members).
+The annual board certification fee is set by the ACOPNE Board of Trustees and is currently $200 ($150 for ASCE members) for each certification held.

 The failure of a Diplomate to pay the required renewal fee, to provide satisfactory proof of the required continuing professional development hours, or to provide satisfactory proof of current possession of a professional engineer license at time of certification renewal may result in the suspension of the individual's certification, pending action of the Board of Trustees.
 A former Diplomate, whose certification was suspended for any of these three reasons, may be reinstated by the Secretary upon recommendation from the Admissions Committee, providing all of the previously mentioned conditions are satisfied.

 Diplomates in retired status will not be required to acquire any PDHs and the renewal fee is $25 per year.
 To qualify, you must be retired from full-time work and working less than 25% of your time.
-One can also renew as a lifetime Retired Diplomate for a one-time payment of $250.
-Please contact staff for more information on how to renew as a Lifetime Retired Diplomate.
+One can also renew as a Lifetime Retired Diplomate status for a one-time payment of $250.

 A professional development hour (PDH) is a contact hour (CH) of instruction or presentation.
 It is the common denominator for other units of credit.
 A continuing education unit (CEU) is a unit of credit customarily used for formal continuing education courses.
 1 CEU consisting of 10 contact hours of instruction and presentation equals 10 PDHs in a qualifying continuing education course as defined by criteria of the International Association for Continuing Education and Training.